Health Informatics Degrees

 • Estimated Tuition: $750 per credit

-University of Maryland Global Campus (MS in Health Informatics Administration)
+University of Maryland Global Campus (MS in Health Information Management Technology)

 The University of Maryland Global Campus is an affordable option with local prestige.
 The online master’s degree in health informatics administration comprises 36 credits that allow students to gain experience in information science and health care administration.
 Students must have three years of professional healthcare experience or information tech in a healthcare setting to apply.